openvswitch/ovs/CONTRIBUTING.md

 Send changes to Open vSwitch as patches to dev@openvswitch.org.
 One patch per email, please.
 More details are included below.

-If you are using Git, then "git format-patch" takes care of most of the mechanics described below for you.
+If you are using Git, then `git format-patch` takes care of most of the mechanics described below for you.

 Before You Start